 Tennessee State Fair – If you are in town when the fair is, make sure to check it out.
 They had some amazing southern food, rides, and even a 9/11 memorial.

 Yogi Bear RV Resort Christmas Light Show – One of the best light shows I have seen!
-They decorate row and rows of lights that are synchronized to music, they have a petting zoo, hot chocolate and more.
+They decorate rows and rows of lights that are synchronized to music, they have a petting zoo, hot chocolate, and more.

 Places to East in Nashville